-- 1. Post-Discharge, Short-term Follow-Up: Provide short-term, home-based follow-up care to people recently discharged from a hospital due to a chronic condition (e.g., heart failure) to reduce their risk of readmission and improve their ability to manage their condition. - Frequent EMS Users: Provide case management services to people who are frequent 911 callers and frequent visitors to emergency departments (EDs) to identify needs that could be met more effectively outside of an ED and assist patients in accessing primary care and obtaining services to address nonmedical needs, such as food, housing, and substance use disorder treatment. - Directly Observed Therapy for Tuberculosis: In collaboration with a public health agency, provide directly observed therapy (DOT) to people with tuberculosis (i.e., dispense medications and observe patients taking them) to assure effective treatment of tuberculosis and prevent its spread. - 4.
+- Post-Discharge Short-Term Follow-Up: Provide short-term, home-based follow-up care to people recently discharged from a hospital due to a chronic condition (e.g., heart failure) to reduce their risk of readmission and improve their ability to manage their condition. - 2.
+Frequent Emergency Medical Services (EMS) User: Provide case management services to people who are frequent 911 callers and frequent visitors to emergency departments (EDs) to identify needs that could be met more effectively outside of an ED, and assist patients in accessing primary care, mental health services, substance use disorder treatment, and non-medical services, such as housing, and food. - 3.
+Directly Observed Therapy for Tuberculosis: In collaboration with a public health agency, provide directly observed therapy (DOT) to people with tuberculosis (i.e., dispense medications and observe patients taking them) to ensure effective treatment of tuberculosis and prevent its spread. - 4.
 Hospice: In response to 911 calls made by or on behalf of hospice patients, collaborate with hospice agency nurses, patients, and family members to treat patients in their homes according to their wishes instead of transporting them to an ED. - 5.
-Alternate Destination Mental Health: In response to 911 calls, offer people who have mental health needs, but no acute medical needs, transport directly to a mental health crisis center instead of to an ED with subsequent transfer to a mental health facility.

-- 6. Alternate Destination Urgent Care: In response to 911 calls, offer people with low-acuity medical conditions transport to an urgent care center for evaluation by a physician, instead of to an ED. - 7.
-Alternate Destination Sobering Center: In response to 911 calls, offer people who are acutely intoxicated but do not have an acute medical or mental health needs transport directly to a Sobering Center for monitoring instead of to an ED.
+Alternate Destination Mental Health: In response to 911 calls, offer people who have mental health needs but no acute medical needs transport directly to a mental health crisis center instead of to an ED with subsequent transfer to a mental health facility. - 6.
+Alternate Destination Urgent Care: In response to 911 calls, offer people with low-acuity medical conditions transport to an urgent care center for evaluation by a physician instead of to an ED. - 7.
+Alternate Destination Sobering Center: In response to 911 calls, offer people who are acutely intoxicated but do not have an acute medical or mental health needs transport directly to a sobering center for monitoring instead of to an ED.